Chief Operating Officer

-Graham is Head of Communications and Integration, which means he is responsible for this website, among other things.
-He also edits our journals.
+Graham is Head of Communications and Integration and edits our journals.

 In his spare time he writes crime novels, frequently of a disconcertingly violent nature.
 A proud member of the Crime Writers Association and the Historical Writers Association, Graham has been shortlisted three times for the Association's Debut Dagger award, in 2011, 2014 and 2016, without ever winning it, a record of failure unparalleled in the CWA's history.
-Seven of his novels have now been published with more on the way (unless we can keep him very busy).
+Ten of his novels have now been published with more on the way (unless we can keep him very busy).